 - UTFA Faculty (Professor, teaching-stream; Lecturer/Senior Lecturer) – one award per year for a teaching-related conference.

 - we're offering this to Sessional Lecturer II and III, and Writing Instructor II – one award per year for a teaching-related conference.
 (Applicant must be teaching at UTSC in the term that the application is submitted and the conference occurs.)

 Special consideration will be given to pre-tenure Professors and pre-promotion instructors in the Teaching Stream.

 The funding cycle is May 1 to April 30.
 The process is:

 i.
-Apply online at https://webapps.utsc.utoronto.ca/teachinggrant/.
+Apply online at https://www.utsc.utoronto.ca/webapps/teachinggrant/.
 You can contact us in advance to check if the conference you want to attend qualifies.
 We will confirm our intention to reimburse or not.

 ii) If the conference attendance is approved for reimbursement, after the conference, applicants should complete an expense reimbursement form; original receipts must accompany the form.
 Awards must be claimed no later than two months after the conference.